1908::The First Stake of the Malahat Highway

 Photo: City of Victoria Archives (M00679)

-In 1910, months before the new road was completed, an unexpected guest was the first to drive over its summit.
-This guest was Canada's Prime Minister, Sir Wilfred Laurier.
-Laurier and his crew of travelling newspapermen were so impressed with the view from Mount Malahat's summit that they became the first advocates of Vancouver Island's new road.
-Weeks after they left, Victoria's soon-to-be mayor inspected the road on a long walk with the President of the Vancouver Island Development League.
-Together they took photos of the workers and the views from the summit before opening the road for public use.
-In January 1911, the new Mill Bay Road was officially opened and destined to change Vancouver Island's social and economic climate forever.
+In 1910, months before the new island road was complete, an unexpected guest became the first to drive over its summit.
+This guest was Canada's Prime Minister, Sir Wilfred Laurier (the old five-dollar bill guy).
+Laurier and his crew of travelling newspapermen were so captivated by the view from Mount Malahat's summit that they became the first advocates of Vancouver Island's new road.

 "1911::Malahat Highway's First Customers"